 The classic frying pan

-This is the classic pan that almost everyone has in their home.
+This is the classic cooking pan that almost everyone has in their home.
 Use it for frying, searing, browning, heating or whatever you need.
 It has a wide base to spread heat evenly, so your food won’t burn or stick.

 The steaming sauté pan

 Sautéing comes from the French word “sauté,” meaning “jumped” or “bounced.”
-To sauté your food, you toss it in the pan over high heat, with a small amount of oil or fat.
+To sauté your food, you toss it in the cooking pan over high heat, with a small amount of oil or fat.
 The idea is to “sweat” your ingredients, without them starting to fry or stew.
-To do this, you need a pan with slightly higher sides than a regular frying pan.
+To do this, you need a cooking pan with slightly higher sides than a regular frying pan.
 This is to make sure your food won’t end up tossed all over your kitchen.

 The modern wok pan

 To get that perfect texture of your wok noodles and veggies, you need to be able to sear and toss your food.
 Over and over, without heat spreading through the entire pan and the food being tossed over the side.
 A wok pan can do just that.
 The width, as well as the tall, sloping sides, concentrates the heat to the base.
 It also helps keep your food in the pan and off the floor.

 The old-school grill pan